tony23/pywbem/docs/intro.rst

 Limitations:

-* On Windows (native), pywbem is not supported on Python 2.6, because the M2CryptoWin32/64 packages do not support Python 2.6.
+* On Windows (native), pywbem is not supported on Python 2.6, because the M2Crypto package does not support Python 2.6.

 .. _`Installing to Linux`: